setmy-info/setmy-info.github.io/src/site/markdown/template.md

 ###### H6

-This is also ordinary paragraph.
+This is also an ordinary paragraph.

 Alternatively, for H1 and H2, an underline-ish style: